evilusean/evilusean.github.io/ChemISean/README.md

 - Animation of element discovery timeline
 - Export/print functionality

+# TODO : Future Sean Problems :
+- Fix the 'Compare' function, it automatically opens each element seperately when clicked, also add highlight for selected elements
+- Quiz mode for Walter Russell Diagrams
+- Fix Walter Russell diagrams, some elements are out of position, but the core concept is still the same
+- Maybe add strudel tones that scale with elements for sound, seems superfluous but could be cool
+- Fix periodic table on small devices to break in half? you need to scroll currently to see it all
+- Add melting temps, because 7/11 was a part time job.

 ---

 **Note**: This is a static website with no backend requirements.
 All data is loaded from the local JSON file.